WrestleMania 34: Undercard matches

 Determined to compete at WrestleMania 34, free agent John Cena entered himself into the Royal Rumble match to earn himself a world championship match at WrestleMania, however, Cena made it to the final three and was eliminated.
 He then qualified for Raw's Elimination Chamber match, hoping to earn a shot at the Universal Championship at WrestleMania, and, using his free agent status, was among the five challengers in the WWE Championship match at SmackDown's Fastlane, but came up short in both attempts.
 Back on Raw, Cena pondered attending WrestleMania as a fan, but then decided to challenge The Undertaker, whom he had tried to challenge a few weeks prior; Cena stated that it was not WWE executives who were preventing the match, but Undertaker himself.
 Over the remaining weeks leading up to WrestleMania, Cena received no answer, despite repeatedly antagonizing Undertaker.
-On the final Raw before WrestleMania, Cena decalred he would not take a spot from any full-time wrestler in one of the other matches.
+On the final Raw before WrestleMania, Cena declared he would not take a spot from any full-time wrestler in one of the other matches.
 He stated he was not mad about not having a match, but was mad at Undertaker for not answering.